airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/tools/acceptance_test_config_migration/README.md

 # Tooling for automated migration of `acceptance-test-config.yml` files

-This directory contains scripts that can help us manage the migration of connectors's `acceptance-test-config.yml` to `high` test strictness level.
+This directory contains scripts that can help us manage the migration of connectors' `acceptance-test-config.yml` files.

+## Setup
 Before running these scripts you need to set up a local virtual environment in the **current directory**:
 ```bash
 python -m venv .venv